codiume/hooks/src/use-queue/README.md

 # 🔄 useQueue

-`useQueue` Provides a simple and efficient way to manage queue-like data structures in React applications, It's type-safe, easy to use, and can be adapted for various use cases where FIFO behavior is needed.
+Provides a simple and efficient way to manage queue-like data structures in React applications, It's type-safe, easy to use, and can be adapted for various use cases where FIFO behavior is needed.

 ## Usage